KxSystems/jupyterq/docker/README.md

 # Preflight

-You will need [Docker installed](https://www.docker.com/community-edition) on your workstation; make sure it is a recent version as they are always breaking backwards compatibility.
+You will need [Docker installed](https://www.docker.com/community-edition) on your workstation; make sure it is a recent version.

 Check out a copy of the project with: